 “I do, I really do.
 I don’t think I’ve ever felt like this about anyone before.
 After everything that has happened I just need normal.
 I want to be happy and Sam makes me happy.
 He means a lot to me.”
 I said

 “You better give me all the details after your date.”
-Said, Saige, as she jumped off the bed and began toward the door.
-“And I mean everything.”
+Saige said as she jumped off the bed and began toward the door, “And I mean everything.”

 “Oh, and if he hurts you.
-Anything you don’t like, I’ll handle him.
+Does anything you don’t like.
+I will take care of him.
 I might be only 12, but I know karate.
 I can be a powerful adversary.”
-Said, Saige, as laughed aloud.
+Saige said doing the praying mantis pose.

 “Alright, karate kid.
 If anything happens, I’ll let you know.”
 I said

 “Good because I am always ready for a fight.
 Goodnight, Carly.”
-Said, Saige, as she disappeared through the door.
+Saige said as she disappeared through the door.

 “Goodnight.”
-I whispered as the door closed and flopped onto my bed.
+I whispered as the door closed and I flopped onto my bed.

 The next thing I know the room is pitch black and the house is silent.
 I pulled myself up and noticed the clock read 3:45 a.m.
 I scuffed at myself for falling asleep so soon, but that wasn’t gonna change what happened.
 I moved to a sitting position and pulled my socks off.